TheIoTLearningInitiative/WindRiverIoT/documentation/WindRiverHelix/WindRiverHelixAppCloud.md

 __Follow the instructions below to deploy Wind River Rocket for Intel Galileo Gen2 on Galileo2Device__

-Click on "Generate and Download Device Image", from documentation:
+Click on "Generate and Download Device Image" and follow steps from online documentation:

 Use a Galileo Gen 2 SD card to boot the Rocket OS as follows: